Tjasker: Description

 The tjasker has only one wooden millshaft on which all machinery is carried.
 This shaft is inclined at an angle of approximately 30° and supported in a wooden frame.
 On the lower end it carries the Archimedean screw which is partly submerged in water.
 The screw doesn't rotate in a pipe but has a fixed encasing which simplifies the design further.
 The top end of the shaft carries the Common sails with a span of approximately 5 to 6 meters.
 In some cases wooden slats are used instead of sail cloth.
-The mill can be stopped using a band brake on the brake disk which is fitted on the shaft behind the top bearing.
+The mill can be stopped using a band brake on the brake disc which is fitted on the shaft behind the top bearing.

 Paaltjasker and boktjasker

 The entire mill has to be rotated to face the wind.
 To accomplish this two types of tjasker have been developed.
 In the first type, known as paaltjasker (English: post tjasker), the mill is supported on and turned around a central post.
 The Archimedes' screw pumps water from the outer circular ditch to a central circular ditch or pool.
 The screw moves in a circle when the mill is turned so these circular ditches enable the mill to function in whatever direction it is pointing.
 Only the outlet from the central pool taking the raised water across the outer circular ditch prevents the use of the mill facing opposite that particular direction as the screw would collide with the water outlet.

 The second type of tjasker, the boktjasker (English: trestle tjasker), is not balanced on a central post but supported on a trestle.
 The lower submerged support is fixed, the mill is rotated around this point, while the other end is movable.
 Here the trestle is commonly equipped with rollers or wheels on a fixed ring to make winding easier.
 In this method of construction the Archimedes' screw takes water from a central pool and deposits it in a circular ditch that surrounds the central pool.
 Water can be taken to the central pool by a pipe or a gap in the circular ditch.

 Besides the structural differences, a typical paaltjasker is designed so it can relatively easily be dismantled to be moved to another location or stored indoors though nowadays this feature is rarely used.
 A boktjasker is more or less fixed to its location.